Commercial loan rates

 With fixed commercial interest rates the rates are indicative only and the fixed or variable commercial interest rate on settlement date is the one that will be used.

-Note: For larger loans it may be possible to do a cheaper variable rate.
+Note: For larger loans it may be possible to do a cheap variable rate.